Posts

 “Philistines” always succeed where Adrian fails.

-Adrian considers writing his vocation.
+Adrian considers writing to be his vocation.
 Thus he wastes time agonizing over semicolons.

 Pity.
 He is eloquent.